-Students with a four-year degree from an accredited college or university are not required to take the Course Readiness Assessment (CRA).
-However, a documented official transcript is required.
+Students with an associate's degree or higher from a regionally accredited institution in which English was the language of instruction are not required to take the Course Readiness Assessment (CRA).
+A documented official transcript is required.

-Student Access and Success (SAS) Placement
+Corequisite and Developmental (coDE) Placement

 Students entering college and have graduated within the last 10 years may be able to be placed into remediation/developmental courses or gateway courses by the use of their high school GPA.
 The unweighted high school GPA must be listed on the official transcript and the student must have completed NC MATH II or its equivalent.
 The Placement and Career Counseling Services Office will review the transcript for placement.
+Nash Community College does not offer corequisite placement for ENG and MAT courses at this time.

-2.8 or higher; DMA 010-080, DRE 096-098 2.6 - 2.799; DMA 010-050, DRE 096-098 2.4 - 2.599; DMA 010-030, DRE 096-097 2.2 - 2.399; DMA 010-030, DRE 096 2.199 - below; must test
+Courses for Placement shown below: 2.8 or higher; DMA 010-080, DRE 096-098 2.6 - 2.799; DMA 010-050, DRE 096-098 2.4 - 2.599; DMA 010-030, DRE 096-097 2.2 - 2.399; DMA 010-030, DRE 096 2.199 - below; must test